Mittbach (Isen): Filial church St. Urban

 The original church was a Gothic building, which was probably built between 1475 and 1520, as the tower position reveals.
 This originally Gothic building (from which remains of the foundation were used) was strongly changed from 1709, in the style of the late Baroque.
 The interior of the church has a barrel vault with a cap, the frames and crossbands are stuccoed, as well as the ceiling fresco framing in the choir.
 The late baroque high altar and the left side altar date from around 1710, the right rococo side altar was built in 1765.

 Former municipal area

-The municipality of 11.66 km² with 684 inhabitants (state of the 1961 census) included the villages of Pemmering, Burgrain and Mittbach, the hamlets of Aich, Fahrnbach, Fleck, Giesering, Hub, Kemating and Reit, as well as the deserted villages of Daxau and Kuglmühle.
+The municipality of 11.66 km^{2} with 684 inhabitants (state of the 1961 census) included the villages of Pemmering, Burgrain and Mittbach, the hamlets of Aich, Fahrnbach, Fleck, Giesering, Hub, Kemating and Reit, as well as the deserted villages of Daxau and Kuglmühle.
 The districts Au, Berg, Kronacker, Oberkaging and Niederkaging were already assigned to the municipality of Hohenlinden in the district of Ebersberg in 1939.
 Until then, the municipal area amounted to 14.81 km2.